 Jim Michalko is a Vice President at OCLC in San Mateo, California.
 He has specific responsibility for the OCLC Research Library Partnership that Research supports.
-He assumed that role effective with the combination of RLG and OCLC in July 2006.
-Prior to that he had been RLG’s CEO for nearly seventeen years.
-In these roles he’s represented the needs of research institutions in a variety of professional forums and conferences.
+In his career he’s represented the needs of research institutions in a variety of professional forums and conferences.
 He’s been preaching the intersection of libraries, museums and archives in those venues for a long time.

 In 1992 he said